 The scheme is funded by contribution from employees at 8% of their total emoluments while the Company contributes 10% of the total emoluments.
-This is consistent with the provisions of the applicable law, Pension Reform Act 2014.
+This is consistent with the provisions of the applicable law, Pension Reform Act 2014 as amended to date.